 The growth in popularity of organic foods has been driven, to a large extent, by claims that they are healthier or more nutritious than those grown by conventional farming methods.
-Boosters argue that the synthetic pesticides and herbicides used by conventional farmers degrade the quality of the crops and result in more pesticide residue at potentially dangerous levels in our food.
+Organic boosters argue that the synthetic pesticides and herbicides used by conventional farmers degrade the quality of the soil and result in more pesticide residue at potentially dangerous levels in our food.
 This is misleading as all pesticides in use today are tightly regulated by the Environmental Protection Agency and pose no threat to human health when used as directed.
 It should be noted that organic farmers also use pesticides, and often the same chemicals applied by conventional farmers.

-Most independent studies indicate that there is no health or nutritional difference between food grown conventionally versus organically.
+Most independent studies indicate that there are no significant health or nutritional differences between food grown conventionally versus organically.
 There are limited examples of organic crops or conventional crops with greater levels of a particular nutrient, but at levels that are not materially significant.
-When the relative costs are taken into account, the cost per unit of nutrient, conventional crops comes out far ahead.
-Most nutritionists argue that it is more important for people to increase their consumption of fruits and vegetables—regardless of how those they are grown.
-It should also be noted that organic farmers also use pesticides, although they have a smaller arsenal from which to choose.
-But some widely used ones are as or more toxic than many synthetic alternatives.
+When the relative costs are taken into account, the cost per unit of nutrient, conventional crops come out far ahead.
+Most nutritionists argue that it is more important for people to increase their consumption of fruits and vegetables—regardless of how they are grown.

 “Some believe that organic food is always healthier and more nutritious.
 We were a little surprised that we didn’t find that,” said Crystal Smith-Spangler, a Stanford Medicine instructor and one of the paper’s authors.

 The only nutrient found to be significantly higher in organic food was phosphorous, but that was considered an inconsequential advantage, since few people have phosphorous deficiency.